Dresden High Magnetic Field Laboratory

 Here (PDF) you find more information about "Research in the highest magnetic fields".

 The research on frustrated magnetic spin systems is one of our scientific main targets.
 Materials with competing spin-spin interactions form a plethora of scientifically appealing spin configurations.
 Excited states of such magnetic ground states are in the focus of interest of modern solid-state physics.
 Their understanding is one of the major challenges and driving stimulus of modern materials research.
 In this context, we actively participate in the 'Collaborative Research Center 1143' of the Deutsche Forschungsgemeinschaft (DFG).
 Along with the TU Dresden as well as other research institutions in Dresden, we address the working theme "Correlated Magnetism: From Frustration To Topology".

 For the generation of high pulsed magnetic fields, a development program for pulsed magnets and pulsed power supplies is being carried out.
 The HLD is engaged to open the access to magnetic fields up 100 T. For this purpose, a development program for pulsed-power supplies providing electrical currents of several 100 kA as well as electrical power of several GW is in work.
 These technological activities which make also use of modern simulation methods based on finite elements are under way with respect to industrial applications, e. g. for electromagnetic pulse forming, joining, and welding as well as for medical engineering.

-The HLD cooperates with academic partners, is a member of the Institute of Complex Adaptive Matter and coordinates its user program and research with European partners within the context of the EMFL (European Magnetic Field Laboratory).
+The HLD cooperates closely with its European partners in Nijmegen, Grenoble and Toulouse within the context of the EMFL (European Magnetic Field Laboratory).

 The Dresden High Magnetic Field Laboratory has been extended as an international user facility during 2011 - 2013.
 It has received a new capacitor bank and six additional magnet cells to meet the large demand for measuring time in the highest magnetic fields.
 By that, the available magnet time has been doubled.